microsoft/SceneLandmarkLocalization/README.md

 # Learning to Detect Scene Landmarks for Camera Localization

-This repository contains the source code for our paper:
+This repository contains the source code and data for our paper:

 **Learning to Detect Scene Landmarks for Camera Localization**
 Tien Do, Ondrej Miksik, Joseph DeGol, Hyun Soo Park, and Sudipta N. Sinha